 When admin clicks a school in the div, (child of div id reference e.g. $(“#id1 div”).bind(“click”,theFunction)), the jQuery “click” event is called to submit the form and redirect to the add/edit school interface.
 Back-end takes the first 3 letters of the non-existant school, searches like schools in the same state, and gives admin a list of suggested schools.
 PERL sort functions that I created organizes the school by city and name and displays it in a select drop down on template side.
 There are also a lot of the behind the scenes jQuery code that I have included, which dynamically sets hidden fields values with information that will also be inserted into the database.

-A web software company in the radio industry (including clients such as CBS radio and Entercom), I helped build new modules and improve existing modules for their company-built content management system (CMS).
-When a radio station wants a website, the design team starts off for them by using the CMS to build out the site for them and radio stations can continue update and maintain their content through the CMS.
-There are management tools for pages, images, videos, podcasts, polls, forms, forum and so forth.
-Whatever is edited back end (e.g. adding text onto a pae), will show up front-end (on the page itself to the viewers).
-Zend editor, subversion, Sybase database, development/QA/Live servers, were used as well.
+A web software company in the radio industry (including clients such as CBS radio and Entercom), I helped build new and improve existing modules for their in-house content management system (CMS).
+When a radio station requested a website, the design team started off by using the CMS to build out the station site; Client could continuously update and maintain their news articles and content through the CMS too.
+There were management tools for pages, images, videos, podcasts, polls, forms, forum and so forth.
+Content edited back end (e.g. text on a page), would show up front-end (on the page to the viewers).
+Technologies we used were the Zend editor, subversion, Sybase database, development/QA/Live servers.

 “Rate a Picture”

-Because there are over 1000 radio station sites that update their pages and also have articles expire everyday, it is hard to find example links for all the projects I have worked on.
-In addition, some projects are not for public viewing.
+Because there are over 1000 radio station sites that update their pages and also have articles expire, it is hard to find example projects links I have worked on.
+In addition, some are not for public viewing.
+CMS has changed since.